Grant Proposal Resources

 - Michigan State Proposal Writing Resources – Proposal Writing Resources Part I and Proposal Writing Resources Part II

 NSF Proposal Preparation Resources

-The NSF Grant Proposal Guide (GPG) and Grants.gov Application Guide provide guidance for the preparation and submission of proposals to NSF, whether by the NSF Fastlane System or Grants.gov.
-The NSF program soliciation will indicate whether the propsal should be submitted via Fastlane or Grants.gov.
+The NSF Proposal & Award Policies & Procedures Guide (PAPPG) and Grants.gov Application Guide provide guidance for the preparation and submission of proposals to NSF, whether by the NSF Fastlane System or Grants.gov.
+The NSF program solicitation will indicate whether the proposal should be submitted via Fastlane or Grants.gov.
 Some NSF programs have program solicitations that modify the general provisions of these Guides, and, in such cases, the guidelines provided in the solicitation must be followed.